godfrey0/Resume/README.md

 # EDUCATION
 National University of Singapore 2001 - Present

-National University of Singapore School of Computing
+National University of Singapore
+School of Computing

-Professional Certificate in NUS Fintech Senior Developer 2021
+Professional Certificate Fintech Senior Developer 2021
 - courses completed:
 - DevOps: Build, Deploy and Monitor 2021
 - Making Smart Contract with Blockchain 2021
 - Algo-Trading: Theory and Practice 2021
 -
-Professional Certificate in NUS Fintech Developer 2021
+Professional Certificate Fintech Developer 2021
 - courses completed:
 - Developers Toolkit Part 1: Connecting the Frontend
 - Developers Toolkit Part 2: Middleware to Backend
 - APIs and RPA: Automation, Bots and Future
 -
-Professional Certificate in NUS Fintech Associate 2021
+Professional Certificate Fintech Associate 2021
 - courses completed:
 - FinTech: Concepts, Cases and Technology
 - Design Thinking: Creative and Strategic Business Solutions
 - Beyond Disruptions: Digitalising Financial Services
 - Delight Customers and Protect Privacy with AI and Blockchain -
-Professional Certificate in Business Analytics & AI for Finance, Retail & Supply Chain 2021
+Professional Certificate Business Analytics &
+AI for Finance, Retail and Supply Chain 2021
 - courses completed:
 - Making Fast Decisions with Business Analytics
 - Optimising Customers’ Experience with Fintech Strategy
 - Using Business Analytics to Answer Business Questions
 - Fundamental of Investing Leveraging Technology
 -

-National University of Singapore The Faculty of Arts and Social Sciences
+National University of Singapore
+The Faculty of Arts and Social Sciences

-Professional Certificate in Human and Automated Managerial Skills 2021
+Professional Certificate Human and Automated Managerial Skills 2021
 - courses completed:
 - Meaning to Mindsets
 - Positivity and Wellbeing
 - Support and Service
 - How to Critically reason with Data on Microsoft Excel
 - The Fundamentals of Algorithm Design and the Politics of Algorithms
-- The 5 courses aimed at developing and enriching both the learner’s mind and heart - edX
+- 5 courses aimed at enriching both the learner’s mind and heart - edX
 - courses completed: